good-ware/js-task-queue/README.md

 Although it appears that resources are properly constrained in this scenario, if `push()` is called, say, 1,000 times a second, and the workers take longer than 1 second each, the process will likely run out of memory.
 One solution to this scenario is backpressure.

 No form of backpressure is a silver bullet.
-An external system must handle errors and retry.
+External systems must handle errors and retry.

 ### Example